To Give You the Space to Heal, 2013

-Clara smiled and chuckled to herself – how could she ever believe Mr. Bridges?
+Clara smiled and chuckled to herself.
 She let out a heavy breath, her shoulders sagging in relief as she waved back.

 Then among the faces was the young man who had come out of the ocean.
-He shined, glowed in the night , a halo just like hers lit around him.
-He bent and whispered his name in her ear.
-Then, “Come on,” he offered her a hand.
+He shined, glowed in the night, a halo just like hers lit around him.
+He reached down and touched her face.
+Warmth spread through her body as he bent and whispered his name in her ear, brushed tears from her cheek with his thumb.
+“Come on,” he said and slipped his arms beneath her body.
 “Let’s get you home.”